mariusgreuel/avrdude/README.md

 - [Atmel-ICE](https://www.microchip.com/DevelopmentTools/ProductDetails/ATATMEL-ICE) (Part Number: ATATMEL-ICE)
 - [Atmel AVRISP mkII](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATAVRISP2) (Part Number: ATAVRISP2)

 This build does not rely on **libusb** drivers.
-Instead the default Atmel drivers are used, allowing you to use AVRDUDE and Atmel Studio 7 side-by-side, without switch drivers.
+Instead the default Atmel drivers can be used, allowing you to use AVRDUDE and Atmel Studio 7 side-by-side, without switching drivers.

 If you previously changed the driver of your programmer to libusb, you should use **Windows Device Manager** to uninstall the device, and then reinstall using the default Windows drivers.